mbid/latex-to-html/README.md

 ```
 latex-to-html doc.tex doc.bib out/
 ```
-This may take a while on the first run, but subseqeuent runs will be much faster.
+This may take a while on the first run, but subsequent runs will be much faster.
 To view the generated document, open `out/index.html` in your browser.